Milton Scheuermann, Jr.

 Musica da Camera has received the Mayor’s Arts Award and a Certificate of Merit from the City of New Orleans and Scheuermann and St. Julien received Lifetime Achievement Awards from “Gambit’s Tribute to the Classical Arts”.
 “Continuum” has received awards from the Early Music America/Millennium of Music National Radio Competition, and a KXMS Fine Arts Radio International Award for Classical Radio Programing with Educational Content.
 St. Julien received a 2007 Louisiana Artist’s Fellowship in music, and is a SouthernArtistry.org artist.
 In 2011 Scheuermann received a Community Arts Award from the Arts Council of New Orleans for his contributions to the city as architect and educator.

 We recently established our own recording label, Belle Alliance ®.
 Our previous recordings on Centaur Records have been broadcast throughout the US, including on the nationally syndicated program “Harmonia”, and internationally broadcast on BBC3, BBC4, Australian Broadcasting Corporation’s Radio National, Sirius Radio, and Nexus Radio broadcast stations Concertzender (Holland) and Ancient FM (Canada).
 The most exciting thing for us?
-Being here, privileged to contribute to the culture of that most medieval of American cities, New Orleans.
+Being here, in that most medieval of American cities, New Orleans.